 Treatment has two parts.
-The first priority is to make sure the child is currently in a safe environment where emotional and physical needs are met.
+The first goal is to make sure the child is in a safe environment where emotional and physical needs are met.

 The caregiver should also have counseling to work on any current problems, such as drug abuse or family violence.
 Social Services should follow the family to make sure the child remains in a safe, stable environment.